-FPT_FLS.1 Failure with preservation of secure state Hierarchical to: No other components.
-Dependencies: No dependencies.
-FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur ^b .
+FPT_FLS.1 Failure with preservation of secure state

+FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU FLT.2) and where therefore a malfunction could occur^b.

 Refinement: The term "failure" above also covers "circumstances".
 The TOE prevents failures for the "circumstances" defined above.

-Refinement Note Environmental conditions include but are not limited to power supply, clock, and other external signals (e.g. reset signal) necessary for the TOE operation.
+Refinement Note Environmental conditions include but are not limited to power supply, clock, and other external signals (e.g. reset signal)

+necessary for the TOE operation.